 Often IBD cats develop an intolerance for common meats they eat regularly, like chicken.

 They may do better with less common ones like duck and venison.
 Feline Pride offers some helpful options there because they have a variety of meats to choose from.
 Hound & Gatos have a variety as well.
+Primal now has a Pheasant formula.

 In a pinch